Best Chicken Breeds for Beginners (2026 Picks)

 ISA Browns are a commercial hybrid bred specifically for maximum egg production in backyard settings.
 They're not a heritage breed, but if you want eggs above all else, they deliver.

 Egg production: 300 to 350 brown eggs per year.
-This is the highest production on our list.
+The highest production on our list.
 ISA Browns will lay reliably for their first 2 to 3 years, then production drops off more sharply than heritage breeds.

 Temperament: Friendly, calm, and easy to handle.
 Most ISA Browns are quite docile and tolerate being picked up.
 They adapt well to confinement or free range.